MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/implement-driver-entry-for-a-usb-driver--umdf-.md

     AddService=WinUsb,0x000001f8,WinUsb_ServiceInstall  ; this service is installed because its a filter.
     ```

-- WinUSB—The installation package must contain coinstallers for Winusb.sys because for the client driver, WinUSB is the gateway to the kernel-mode USB driver stack.
+- **WinUSB**: The installation package must contain coinstallers for Winusb.sys because for the client driver, WinUSB is the gateway to the kernel-mode USB driver stack.
 Another component that gets loaded is a user-mode DLL, named WinUsb.dll, in the client driver's host process (Wudfhost.exe).
 Winusb.dll exposes [WinUSB Functions](using-winusb-api-to-communicate-with-a-usb-device.md) that simplify the communication process between the client driver and WinUSB.

 ### Step 3: Build the USB client driver code

 To build your driver:

-1. Open the driver project or solution in Visual Studio 2019.
+1. Open the driver project or solution in Visual Studio 2022.
 1. Right-click the solution in the **Solution Explorer** and select **Configuration Manager**.
-1. From the **Configuration Manager**, select your **Active Solution Configuration** (for example, **Debug** or **Release**) and your **Active Solution Platform** (for example, **Win32**) that correspond to the type of build you're interested in.
+1. From the **Configuration Manager**, select your **Active Solution Configuration** (for example, **Debug** or **Release**) and your **Active Solution Platform** (for example, **x64**) that correspond to the type of build you're interested in.
 1. Verify that your device interface GUID is accurate throughout the project.
     - The device interface GUID is defined in Trace.h and is referenced from `MyUSBDriverUMDFCreateDevice` in Device.c.
-When you create your project with the name "MyUSBDriver_UMDF_", Visual Studio 2019 defines the device interface GUID with the name `GUID_DEVINTERFACE_MyUSBDriver_UMDF_` but calls `WdfDeviceCreateDeviceInterface` with the incorrect parameter "GUID_DEVINTERFACE_MyUSBDriverUMDF".
+When you create your project with the name "MyUSBDriver_UMDF_", Visual Studio 2022 defines the device interface GUID with the name `GUID_DEVINTERFACE_MyUSBDriver_UMDF_` but calls `WdfDeviceCreateDeviceInterface` with the incorrect parameter `&GUID_DEVINTERFACE_MyUSBDriverUMDF`.
 Replace the incorrect parameter with the name defined in Trace.h to ensure that the driver builds properly.
 1. From the **Build** menu, select **Build Solution**.

 For more information, see [Building a Driver](../develop/building-a-driver.md).